verbsteam/nouns-fork-spec/spec.md

 - Made upgradable (fork DAOs can upgrade it such that it's no longer upgradable).
 - Supports minting / claiming tokens with the same ID and art as OG DAO.
+- Continues the founder reward sent to the Nounders account set in the original token.
+- Uses the same descriptor and art contracts as the original token.
+The original DAO could change these contracts after the fork, in which case the fork DAO can pass proposals to use new descriptor and art contracts with the original data.

 New functions: